nesi/hpc_training/_lessons/009-data_transfer.md

 ---
 layout: post
-title: HPC3 Data storage and transfer
+title: Kupe Data storage and transfer
 ---

 You will learn how to transfer data to and from Kupe.